snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 - Scanning Electron Microscopy Backscattered Electron Imaging (SEM - BEI) - sample roughness
 - Filmetrics - sample thickness
 - Ellipsometry - sample thickness

 ---

+## Additional Considerations
+Consider the need for a load-lock or system that can transport susbtrate without the risk of contamination

+---